WarmCyan/git-auth-shell/modules/README.md

 # `cgit-theme`

-I found it annoyingly difficult to set up custom styles with cgit through nixos, mostly because several relevant options take relative web URLs (e.g. logo and favicon) rather than raw nix store filepaths.
+I found it annoyingly difficult to set up custom styles with cgit through nixos, mostly because several relevant options take web URLs (e.g. logo and favicon) rather than raw nix store filepaths, and the underlying nginx configuration configured by the cgit module only targets the default files that come with cgit.

 This module creates a `services.cgit-theme.<name>` to be used in tandem with `services.cgit.<name>` and allows setting several theming options (image files